 5:30: Quitting time at last!
 We head to the truck, tired and wet from the rain.

 7:00 Dinner.
 Soup as a starter, then quenelles, a sausage-shaped mixture of fish and breadcrumbs (delicious!).
 And of course there is always wine!
-Afterward the cheese plate is passed around (along with the doliprane (Tylenol).
-Can I take this with alcohol?).
+Unlabeled bottles of the house wine from last year's harvest.
+When it gets low my fellow vendangeurs bang the empty bottles on the table until someone brings more.
+Afterward the cheese plate is passed around along with the doliprane (Tylenol).
+(Can I take this with alcohol?)
 Flan for dessert.

 9:00 Tasting of riquiqui in the wine cellar.
-Riquiqui: a mixture of grape juice and strong alcohol that is fermented for one year and induces raucous drinking songs.
+Riquiqui: a mixture of grape juice and strong alcohol that is fermented for one year and induces raucous drinking songs and dancing on tables.

 9:30 Quiet time, as requested by the cooks.
-Everyone is exhausted from a long day of bending, squatting, lifting, twisting and drinking.
+Everyone is exhausted from a long day of bending, squatting, lifting, twisting, drinking and dancing on tables.
 The first and only night the quiet time is respected.

 10:00.
-I fall into bed, exhausted.
+I fall into bed, exhausted from an active day in the sun (and rain).
 I won’t have any trouble falling asleep tonight.

 10:05 I’m woken up by a notification from my phone: You have not met your goal of 10,000 steps for the day.
 Consider getting more exercise for an active lifestyle.